BNP Paribas sees tax, regulation pressures piling up

-PARIS BNP Paribas (BNPP.PA) expects rising taxes and new regulations to reduce 2016 earnings by 500 million euros (375 million pounds), France's biggest bank said on Thursday, sending its shares down 4 percent.
+PARIS BNP Paribas (BNPP.PA) expects rising taxes and new regulations to reduce 2016 earnings by 500 million euros ($571 million), France's biggest bank said on Thursday, sending its shares down 4 percent.

 The bank faces increased costs for foreign banks in the U.S. and a mounting bill related to Europe's new banking union.
 It expects banking-sector specific taxes to top 900 million euros next year and said the impact of costs should ease thereafter.